-Social work is a noble calling for professionals who want to make a positive impact on the lives of others.
-Pursuing a doctoral degree in social work online leads to specialized and high-level careers in social work, nonprofit management, community leadership, research, and academia.
-Typically, candidates for an online Ph.D. in social work aspire to work in research or teaching, though graduates are also prepared for executive-level careers in social work administration or leadership.
+If you want help make a positive impact on the lives of others, then consider pursuing a doctoral degree in social work online.
+This degree can lead to specialized and high-level careers in social work, nonprofit management, community leadership, research, and academia.

-- What Else Can I Expect from an Online Doctorate in Social Work Program?
+- What to Expect from an Online Social Work Doctoral Program?

-- Paying for Your Online Doctorate in Social Work
+- Paying for Your Doctorate in Social Work

-What Are the Best Online Doctorate in Social Work Programs?
+The Best Online Doctorate in Social Work Programs

 1. University of Pennsylvania

 Founded in 1740, the University of Pennsylvania is an Ivy League institution located in the University City area of Philadelphia.
-Penn offers online degree options in various subjects, including a DSW in clinical social work online, administered by the school of social policy and practice.
-This is a practice doctorate program, intended for clinical social workers with master's-level degrees who wish to further their education and career leadership opportunities.
+Penn offers online degree options in various subjects.
+The School of Social Policy and Practice offers a DSW in Clinical Social Work online.
+This doctoral program, intended for clinical social workers with master’s-level degrees, is for those who wish to further their education and career leadership opportunities.
 The program includes synchronous video lecture sessions two times per week and two on-campus immersion sessions during the three-year program.

-Applicants to the online Ph.D. in social work program at Penn must hold a master's degree in social work from an accredited program and demonstrate two years of practice experience after earning their master's degree.
+Applicants to this online DSW in social work program at Penn must hold a master’s degree in social work from an accredited program and demonstrate two years of practice experience after earning their master’s degree.

-Graduates from the social work Ph.D. program online at Penn have gone on to work in patient care facilities, as well as institutions of higher learning, in academic, research, and administrative roles.
+Graduates from the social work DSW program online at Penn have gone on to work in patient care facilities as well as at institutions of higher learning in academic, research, and administrative roles.

 The University of Pennsylvania is regionally accredited by the Middle States Commission on Higher Education (MSCHE).